 A friend recently asked me what type of pet dog she should get that would be good with her two young children.
 Like most parents, she was concerned of getting any particular breed that could be dangerous to kids.

-My main advice to her was to choose a pet dog suitable for kids, it’s not about the breed they chose when considering risk factors for biting.
+My main advice to her – choosing a dog who is suitable and safe to be with kids is not about the breed.
 Sure, the breed of the pet dog a person chooses is important.
 However mostly it is important for deciding if you can look after that dog’s welfare by meeting their enrichment needs.
 Instead, the decision to get a pet dog who will be good with kids is about if the parents are in a position to always be providing supervision whenever the dog and kids are in the same space.

 Different Types of Supervision